Who was Richard Avedon?

 Recognition & Legacy

 Avedon had several museum exhibitions across the world.
 His first successful retrospective was at the Minneapolis Institute of Arts in 1970.
 He also presented the only two solo exhibitions in his lifetime at the Metropolitan Museum of Art in New York in 1978 and 2002.
 Another retrospective was organized in 1980 by the University Art Museum in Berkeley.
-Other major retrospectives were shown at the Whitney Museum of American Art, New York in 1994, as well as at the Louisiana Museum of Modern Art in Humlebaek, Denmark, in 2007, which later traveled to Milan, Berlin, Paris, San Francisco, and Amsterdam through 2009.
+Other major retrospectives were shown at the Whitney Museum of American Art, New York, in 1994, and at the Louisiana Museum of Modern Art in Humlebaek, Denmark, in 2007, which later traveled to Milan, Berlin, Paris, San Francisco, and Amsterdam through 2009.

 Art market success

 In 2010, one of Avedon’s pieces sold for a record price of $719,000 at Christie’s.
-In this unique seven feet high print, Dovima posed in a Christian Dior evening dress with elephants from Cirque d’Hiver, Paris, in 1955.
+In this unique seven-foot-high print, Dovima posed in a Christian Dior evening dress with elephants from Cirque d’Hiver, Paris, in 1955.
 This work, which was also his largest, was created in 1978 for his fashion retrospective at the Metropolitan Museum of Art in New York and was sold to Maison Christian Dior.

-Throughout his life, Avedon received numerous awards including the Lifetime Achievement Award from the Council of Fashion Designers of America, Honorary graduate degree from the Royal College of Art both in 1989, Royal Photographic Society 150th Anniversary Medal in 2003, National Arts Award for Lifetime Achievement also in 2003, and Kitty Carlisle Hart Award, Arts $ Business Council, New York in 2003.
+Throughout his life, Avedon received numerous awards, including the Lifetime Achievement Award from the Council of Fashion Designers of America, Honorary graduate degree from the Royal College of Art both in 1989, Royal Photographic Society 150th Anniversary Medal in 2003, National Arts Award for Lifetime Achievement also in 2003, and Kitty Carlisle Hart Award, Arts $ Business Council, New York in 2003.

 Richard Avedon Foundation

-In 2006, his private art collection was exhibited at the Pace/MacGill Gallery in New York, and San Francisco’s Fraenkel Gallery and later was auctioned to benefit his foundation.
+In 2006, his private art collection was exhibited at the Pace/MacGill Gallery in New York and San Francisco’s Fraenkel Gallery and later was auctioned to benefit his foundation.
 The collection features photographs by Edward Steichen, Martin Munkacsi, and Man Ray, among many other photographers.